acend/kubernetes-basics-training/content/labs/04.0/_index.en.md

 deployment.apps/example-web-go created
 ```

-We're using an example from Groundbreak (a Golang application), which you can find on [Docker Hub](https://hub.docker.com/r/acend/example-web-go/) and [GitHub (Source)](https://github.com/acend/awesome-app).
+We're using an example from Acend (a Golang application), which you can find on [Docker Hub](https://hub.docker.com/r/acend/example-web-go/) and [GitHub (Source)](https://github.com/acend/awesome-apps).

 Kubernetes creates the defined and necessary resources, pulls the container image (in this case from Docker Hub) and deploys the pod.